wp-slimstat/wp-slimstat/readme.txt

 * Merge with WP SlimStat Shortcodes
 * Antiflood monitor

+= 2.8 =
+* Added: WP SlimStat now looks for HTTP headers like X_FORWARDED_FOR to get, when available, private IP addresses of people using proxies
+* Added: You can now use wildcards in your filters: `*` for any string, `!` for any single character
+* Added: new columns to track even more information about events and outbound links (thank you [SpenceDesign](http://wordpress.org/support/topic/plugin-wp-slimstat-tracking-right-click-of-download-links))
+* Added: started working on heat maps.
+The information is already being collected, but not shown to the admin... just yet!
+* Added: WP SlimStat won't activate on networks that have more than 50 blogs
+* Fixed: Screen antialias detection is now much more accurate
+* Fixed: visitors' tracking wasn't working properly for some users.
+* Updated: Event tracking has been completely rewritten and optimized (thank you [SpenceDesign](http://wordpress.org/support/topic/plugin-wp-slimstat-tracking-right-click-of-download-links))
+* Updated: Referer is now being stored as the whole URL, to keep track of port numbers, HTTPS and other protocols
+* Updated: Browscap Database (February 2012)
+* Updated: Geolocation Database (March 2012,  to February 2012, 173415 rows).
+Go to Options > Maintenance > Reset Ip-to-Countries.

 = 2.7 =
 * Added: Goodbye FusionMaps, welcome AmMap, which brings a new world map with pan and zoom capabilities
 * Added: Direct access to the panels from the Admin Bar